SthembisoMfusi/ToDo-List/README.md

 # 📝 ToDo-List

 ## 🌎 Brief Overview

-ToDo-List is a simple but powerful command-line application for managing your daily tasks.
+ToDo-List is a simple but powerful application for managing your daily tasks.
+It features both a **command-line interface (CLI)** for quick terminal-based use and a **graphical user interface (GUI)** for a more visual experience.

 You can create a personal profile, add tasks with different priorities (High, Medium, Low), edit them, mark them as complete, and view your entire list in a clean, organized format.
 The project is built with a clean architecture that separates the application's logic from the user interface, making it easy to understand and maintain.

 ---

 ## 🚀 Getting Started

 This project is a `Java` project using `maven` as the build tool.
+A `Makefile` is included to provide simple shortcuts for common commands.

 ### 📦 3rd Party Dependencies

-For the current command-line version, Maven handles all necessary dependencies.
+Maven handles all necessary dependencies automatically.
 No external setup is required.

 ### 🛠 Installing `maven`